Raadsl/uptime-pinger/README.md

 # info
 A not really light-weighted pinger.
-It works tough!
+It works though!
-10 seconds countdown
-+ awesome stats page & API
-For me:
-data/pings = allpings, goodpings, badpings, totalpings, time between pings

 # Acknowledgements
 Took a lot of inspiration for the front-end from Pingers like: [up.Coding398.dev](https://up.Coding398.dev) and [up.terminatorfishstudios.com](https://up.terminatorfishstudios.com).
 Also learnt about '<a href="https://zink.tips/">zink</a>' <!--Woah you can use <a href in markdown???
 Didnt know that!-->there